narvik-bunkers/narvik-bunkers.github.io/overview.md

 A compact overview of the design style that I would call typical for the region can be seen in the [Oscarsborg/Fjellheim](/?pos=GCT-RNB-KMK-MTW-TLY-CPM-SHH) area: embrasure, tunnel with shelter, command post, trenches, machine gun positions, group bunkers.
 A different style like the block-style bunker seen at [Kleiva/Fjellheim](/?pos=WKL) is also seen in [Kjelde](/?pos=NJQ-BRD-XZB).

 Otherwise noteworthy is a communication bunker (sambandsbunker) [up the hill at Fagernesfjellet](/?pos=NRJ) that seems to have remnants of fixtures for electrical installations at the wall.
-There is what seems to be a [Koch Bunker at Framneslia](/?pos=YKR), and what may have been an [ammunition storage in Mattisjorda/Håkvikdalen](/?pos=TML-MVJ-GDG-XMT-QVR-KDP-XWK-BNM-TVZ-GNV-RGH-NDX-KPD) that had several buildings in a very regular pattern.
+There is what seems to be a [Koch Bunker at Framneslia](/?pos=YKR), and what may have been an [ammunition storage in Mattisjorda/Håkvikdalen](/?pos=TML-MVJ-GDG-XMT-QVR-KDP-XWK-BNM-TVZ-GNV-RGH-NDX-KPD) with several buildings in a regular pattern.

 ### Doors